 Gentle Giant Dog Saved From Fake “Rescuer” & Getting The Help He Needs

 Last May, Rescue Ranch agreed to take a neglected young dog saved from a fake “rescuer.”
 The giant Tibetan mastiff was sad, shut down, underweight, and had trouble walking.
 He would need evaluation by our vet.
 Yes, we had another Kitu’s Fund case on our hands.
 The fund covers out of the ordinary and high-cost veterinary treatments, including more involved evaluations such as this one.
 Happily, the results were encouraging: he would need the right care but no surgery.
-Please give to Kitu’s Fund 2024 and help us reach our $20,000 goal, so we can help more dogs like Titan.

 A dog saved from squalor and neglect